Who is eligible for this induction program?

 How long does it take to complete the program?

-The program is completed in two academic years, with courses spread out over two fall quarters and two spring quarters that parallel a K-12 school system’s semesters.
+The program is completed in two academic years, with courses spread out over two fall terms and two spring terms that parallel a K-12 school system’s semesters.
+Early Completion Option (ECO) candidates begin in the Spring term (January) only and can complete the program in 1.5 years.

 What is the cost of the program?